Yandex Cloud

 Alert

-11. Select or set up a schedule for automatically creating disk snapshots, if required.
+11. Optionally, select or create a schedule for automatic disk snapshots.
 For more information about setting up schedules, see this guide.

 You can create snapshots of network disks and drives, such as HDDs, SSDs, and non-replicated SSDs, as well as ultra high-speed network storages with three replicas (SSD).